Manage your money on the go with our top five budgeting apps

-The thinkmoney App is only available for thinkmoney Personal Account customers and will help you stay in control of your money wherever you are.
+The thinkmoney App is only available for thinkmoney Managed Current Account customers and will help you stay in control of your money wherever you are.

 You can check your Salaries account (the money saved for your regular bills) and Card balance (what you have free to spend) through the App, so you can check whether you’ve got enough money for a purchase when out and about.
 That’s not all – you can also make quick and secure payments to your family or friends with the thinkmoney App, as long as you’ve already got them set up as a payee.

-The thinkmoney App is one feature available to thinkmoney Personal Account customers, and you’ll pay just one monthly management fee of £17.50 for the account.
+The thinkmoney App is one feature available to thinkmoney Managed Current Account customers, and you’ll pay just one monthly management fee of £17.50 for the account.
 You can find out about the other account features here.